Selective Factor Extraction in High Dimensions: Simultaneous Rank Reduction and Variable Selection

-\textbf{\textsc{Remark 2}}.
-Simply setting $r=r^*$ and $\bsbB = \bsbB^*$ so as to make the bias term $\| \bsbX \bsbB - \bsbX \bsbB^*\|_F^2$ disappear, we obtain a prediction error bound of the order $(J^*+m-r^*)r^*+J^*\log p$ (omitting $\sigma^2$ and constant factors).
-Here, $r^*$ and $J^*$ are the rank and row support size of the true coefficient matrix $\bsbB^*$, respectively.
-On the other hand, the existence of the bias term ensures the applicability of SEL-RRR to \textit{approximately} \textit{sparse} signals, and $r$ may also deviate from $r^*$ to some extent.
-When it is difficult to provide an appropriate rank value, we can use the PIC to tune $r$ (cf. Section \ref{subsec:screening}) and obtain the same low error rate. \\
+Let $r^* = r(\bsbB^*)$, $J^*=|\mathcal J(\bsbB^*) |$.
+According to \eqref{selrrroraineq}, simply taking $r=r^*$, $\bsbB = \bsbB^*$ so that the bias term $\| \bsbX \bsbB - \bsbX \bsbB^*\|_F^2$ disappears, we get a prediction error bound of order omitting $\sigma^2$ and constant factors.
+The bias term makes the error bound applicable to coefficient matrices that are {approximately} {row-sparse}.
+In Section \ref{subsec:screening}, we will see that when it is difficult to provide a proper rank value, the predictive information criterion can be used to tune $r$ to guarantee the same low error rate.

-\textbf{\textsc{Remark 3}}.
-A comparison with some non-asymptotic results in the literature is as follows.
-First, \cite{Weihuang} and \cite{lounici-2010} showed that for group LASSO, the prediction error rate is of the order $J^*m + J^*\log p$.
-Nicely, in all situations, we have $(J^*+m-r^*)r^*+J^*\log p\lesssim J^*m + J^*\log p$, and the performance gain offered by SEL-RRR is dramatic for low rank models.